-Kayla Mayer BFA Thesis Spring 2013
+Kayla Mayer BFA Illustration Thesis Spring 2013

 I focus a critical lens on the countless objects that fill the average household storage space and how we emotionally depend on those objects as a mass.
 By examining how we connect with objects as it comes time to throw them away, I aim to show that our dependence on objects goes far beyond the practical.
 Hoarding exposes our irrational dependence on objects in our soci-ety.
 Extreme purging, and minimal object lifestyle demonstrate that individ-ual attempts at sparse living do not counter our cultural dependence on huge masses of manmade objects.